UPPMAX/R-python-julia-matlab-HPC/docs/python/interactivePython.rst

    .. tab:: Learning objectives

+      - Understand what an interactive session is
+      - Understand why one may need an interactive session
       - Start an interactive session
       - Test to be on an interactive node
       - End an interactive session